Guikingone/ServerConfiguration/AWS/basic.md

 ```
 **_Note that the security group is mandatory for accessing the instance within other container_**

-If needed, the insstance can be described via :
+If needed, the instance can be described via :

 ```bash
 aws elasticache describe-cache-clusters